 First solder the SMD components, then mount the SKYLAB SKB369 board

-Note the extra 2 x 22uF 16V ceramic capacitors, added after the board was made, are soldered across the VIN / GND tabs.
+This revision add extra 22uF 16V ceramic capacitors.
 These extra capacitors reduce the current spikes drawn from the battery and also the reduce the voltage dips when being powered from the solar cells.
 As long as the voltage from the solar cells remains above the battery voltage then no current is drawn from the battery.

 After the SMD components have been mounted, you can solder in the SKYLAB SKB369 board.
 There are two test point holes on one side of the SKB369 tabs.
 Use two pins into a cardboard base to position the SKB369 board and carefully align the pins.
-Then solder one pin of the opposite side to hold the board in place before soldering the other pins.
+(See the example photo below using the Revision 1 PCB) Then solder one pin of the opposite side to hold the board in place before soldering the other pins.

 Connect the Temperature/Humidity board to the Programmer described in Part 1 as shown below.

-With the solar cells and batteries unplugged, Vin and Gnd are connected to the programmer's Vdd and Gnd (the Yellow and Green leads) and the SWCLK and SWDIO are connect to the Clk and SIO of the programmer header board (the White and Grey leads)
+With the solar cells covered and batteries unplugged, Vin and Gnd are connected to the programmer's Vdd and Gnd (the Red and Black leads) and the SWCLK and SWDIO are connect to the Clk and SIO of the programmer header board (the Blue and Purple leads)